spilth/notes.old/views/about.md

 	get '/:topic/source' do
 	  send_file File.dirname(__FILE__) + "/views/#{params[:topic]}.md", :type => :text
 	end

-## Markdown Support

-> Markdown is a text-to-HTML conversion tool for web writers.
-Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

-For converting Markdown to HTML in Ruby we'll be using [rdiscount](https://github.com/rtomayko/rdiscount):

-	gem install rdiscount

 Now you can create files with the `.md` extension in the `views` directory of your project.